A delicious way to enjoy rainbow trout, cooked simply with just a few simple ingredients. Ready in just 10 minutes!

 A while back I took part in a tour of the seafood department of a large, downtown Toronto grocery store.
 The seafood manager asked us what we thought their biggest seller was.
-We all, of course, immediately thought it would be salmon.
+We all, of course, we all immediately thought it would be salmon.
 Nope.
 It was rainbow trout!

-Now I wasn't totally surprised by that, as I love rainbow trout myself.
-What occured to me after though, was how few rainbow trout recipes I see around.
+Now I wasn’t totally surprised by that, as I love rainbow trout myself.
+What occurred to me after though, was how few rainbow trout recipes I see around.
 Maybe people are just enjoying it simple-ish.
-Or maybe they're treating it like salmon and using salmon recipes.
+Or maybe they’re treating it like salmon and using salmon recipes.
 Enquiring minds want to know.
-What's your favourite way to cook up rainbow trout?
+What’s your favourite way to cook up rainbow trout?

 Anyway, here's my small contribution to the pool of Rainbow Trout recipes :) This flavourful dish is ready in just 15 minutes and needs just a few simple ingredients.